masternone/WH40K_Map_Campaign/map.md

 |Command Pavilion|3|2|Allows for the addition of 2 HQ units to an **Order of Battle**|

 # Terraforming
 Terraforming is the act of changing one terrain type into another.
-When an **Order of Battle** performs the terraforming action you have a chance to change the location one step (see the [Topography](#Topography) table above)
+When an **Order of Battle** performs the terraforming action you have a chance to change the location one step (see the [Topography](#Topography) table above) in the direction of your choice.

+1: Moves up to two steps to Dessert or Volcano which ever is closer **Order of Battle**'s remaining actions are lost.

+2: Failure nothing happens **Order of Battle**'s remaining actions are lost.

+3: Failure nothing happens.

+4-5: Moves one step in direction of choice.

+6: Moves up to two steps in direction of choice.